MachiBytes/kontak/AWS_DEPLOYMENT.md

 - Use `t3.micro` instances (free tier eligible)
 - Use `db.t3.micro` for RDS (free tier eligible)
 - Setup CloudWatch alarms for monitoring
-- Consider using Application Load Balancer for high availability

 ---